Jam12390/desktop_opal/README.md

 - Admin permission on launch to access and edit winreg.

 ## 🔽Installation
-- Download and extract the ShipReleasev1.0 folder from main.
+- Download and extract the ShipReleasev1.0 folder from releases.
 - Run desktop_opal.

 ## ❓How To Use (if you haven't looked at settings yet)